utep-cs-systems-courses/buzzblink-dochoamerc/project/README.md

 To clean - "make clean"

+To run C - "make load-c"
-To run - "make load"
+To run Assembly - "make load-s"

 It will notice button presses.